-Take a look at this goose down alternative pillow and see if you can spot the difference between it and an actual goose down pillow (besides the price of course).
-Click the blue link and then come back for the answer.
+Take a look at this goose-down alternative pillow and see if you can spot the difference between this and an actual goose-down pillow (besides the price of course).

 If you guessed that it’s a duck-down-filled pillow, you are correct!
 And it’s more affordable than a goose-down pillow right?
 Probably a lot more affordable than you may have thought.